 According to the book, Who was Ida B. Wells? by Sarah Fabiny, Ida B. Wells was born in Holly Springs, Mississippi in 1862.
 She was born into slavery, but was freed by the Emancipation Proclamation in 1865.

 As a young girl, her father asked her to read the newspaper to him and his friends.
 Through reading, she became interested in writing.
 When she lost both of her parents to yellow fever in 1878, she was put in charge of raising her siblings while she became and made a living as a teacher.

 After two years of teaching at the rural school, Ida received an opportunity from her Aunt Fannie to move to Memphis and teach in a city school.
 While teaching school during the week, Ida started editing and writing a newsletter called the Evening Star on the weekends.
 This opportunity led her to start writing for a weekly newspaper.
 Through these different opportunities, she was able to start her career as a journalist.

 She wrote for and edited many newspapers and published pamphlets about issues that affected blacks during the time after Abraham Lincoln abolished slavery in the 13th Amendment in 1865.

 Her Anti-Lynching Pamphlets

 Ida B. Wells was a Black American activist at a time when many Black Americans weren’t speaking up for their rights.
-She wasn’t just speaking up with her voice, but through her writing and publishing pamphlets about how blacks were being treated, The main focus of her pamphlets was about about lynching.
+She wasn’t just speaking up with her voice, but through her writing and publishing pamphlets about how blacks were being treated, the main focus of her pamphlets was about lynching.